 - Weekend tariff includes the cost of breakfast and dinner on Saturday and breakfast on Sunday, biscuits, tea and coffee.

 - Midweek, only cereals, tea, coffee, sugar, condiments and biscuits are to be used.
 All other food must be self-supplied.

 - When meals are being prepared, please make tea and coffee in the bar.

 - The lounge and dining room must be tidied on Saturday night, each person removing and cleaning their own glasses and cups.

 - The Lodge is not open house.
 Obtain the Lodge Manager’s permission before inviting guests.

 - Casual visitors or members not staying at the Lodge may have meals at the lodge, with the Lodge Manager’s prior permission provided extra food is available or supplied by them.
 The rates charged for casual guests staying or eating at the lodge are published annually.

 - The Lodge Manager is to note casual guest details on the LM report so the relevant member account can be charged.

-- Members must accompany their guests to the Lodge, acquaint them with house rules, explain their assigned duties and introduce them to others staying in the lodge.
+- Members must accompany their guests and children to the Lodge, acquaint them with house rules, explain their assigned duties and introduce them to others staying in the lodge.
 Your guests and children are welcome, but they are your guests and children, not ours.